“How big a fool are you, old man? If there are enemies in this wood, a fire is the last thing we want.”

 In the end, Stannis’s wise words will have a deeper meaning when he says, “I was trying to win the throne to save the kingdom, when I should have been trying to save the kingdom to win the throne.”
 When Jon the sun-bear rises, he will bring the dawn which ends the long night, and after much battle and change, ultimately saves the realm.

 One thing is certain about bears, and Jon.
 They are both dynamic and symbolic of transformation.
-We also recognize a theme of resurrection.
-After a long period of deep, introspective (even death-like) comatose span of inaction – the bear emerges, victorious and driven to sustain its life.
+This includes the theme of resurrection.
+After a long period of deep, introspective comatose span of inaction (even death-like) – the bear emerges, victorious and driven to sustain its life.
 And this will happen with the help and guidance of the she-bear, Val.